-- (a) The training programme shall include a breakdown of flight and theoretical knowledge instruction, presented in a week-by-week or phase layout, a list of standard exercises and a syllabus summary. - (b) The content and sequence of the training programme shall be specified in the Training and Procedure Manual.
+- (a) The training programme shall include a breakdown of flight and theoretical knowledge instruction, presented in a week-by-week or phase layout, a list of standard exercises and a syllabus summary. - (b) The content and sequence of the training programme shall be specified in the training manual.

-ORA.ATO.230 Training and Procedure Manual
+ORA.ATO.230 Training manual and operations manual

-- (a) The training and procedure manual shall state the standards, objectives and training goals for each phase of training that the students are required to comply with and shall address the following subjects:
+(a) The training manual shall state the standards, objectives and training goals for each phase of training that the students are required to comply with and shall address the following subjects:

 - training plan,

 - briefing and air exercises,

 - flight training in an FSTD, if applicable,

 - theoretical knowledge instruction, and

-- (b) The manual shall provide relevant information to particular groups of personnel, as flight instructors, flight simulation training instructors, theoretical knowledge instructors, operations

-and maintenance personnel, and shall include general, technical, route and staff training information.
+- (b) The operations manual shall provide relevant information to particular groups of personnel, as flight instructors, flight simulation training instructors, theoretical knowledge instructors, operations and maintenance personnel, and shall include general, technical, route and staff training information.

-TRAINING AND PROCEDURE MANUAL
+TRAINING MANUAL

-Training and procedure manual for use at an ATO to conduct integrated or modular flight training courses should include the following:
+Training manual for use at an ATO to conduct integrated or modular flight training courses should include the following: